Pros and cons of hydroelectric power plant

 - The efficiency of steam power plants decreases very quickly with use.
 However, the efficiency of hydropower plants does not decrease rapidly.

 - Hydropower plants offer additional benefits.
 For example, recreation, fisheries, irrigation, and flood control.
 However, similar facilities are not available with steam power plants.
-10. Steam power plants can be driven by stored water in hydropower plants.
-11. Ash and flue gas from steam power plants pollute the environment but hydropower plants do not.

 - Steam power plants can be used as baseload plants – and not at peak load – but hydropower plants can be used as baseload and peak load plants, although it is preferable to use them as peak load plants.